Cooperative: Cooperatives as legal entities

 A cooperative is a legal entity owned and democratically controlled by its members.
 Members often have a close association with the enterprise as producers or consumers of its products or services, or as its employees.
 The legal entities have a range of social characteristics.
 Membership is open, meaning that anyone who satisfies certain non-discriminatory conditions may join.
 Economic benefits are distributed proportionally to each member's level of participation in the cooperative, for instance, by a dividend on sales or purchases, rather than according to capital invested.
 Cooperatives may be classified as either worker, consumer, producer, purchasing or housing cooperatives.
 They are distinguished from other forms of incorporation in that profit-making or economic stability are balanced by the interests of the community.

-There are specific forms of incorporation for cooperatives in some countries, e.g. Finland and Australia.
+There are specific forms of incorporation for cooperatives in some countries, for example Finland and Australia.
 Cooperatives may take the form of companies limited by shares or by guarantee, partnerships or unincorporated associations.
 In the UK they may also use the industrial and provident society structure.
 In the US, cooperatives are often organized as non-capital stock corporations under state-specific cooperative laws.
 Cooperatives often share their earnings with the membership as dividends, which are divided among the members according to their participation in the enterprise, such as patronage, instead of according to the value of their capital shareholdings (as is done by a joint stock company).